memoz1981/development_notes/linux_command_line_part_2.md

 `source ~/.bashrc` will force bash to re-read the modified file.
 Same could be achieved by closing and re-opening the terminal.
 (Actually in my case changes worked straightaway :)

+### 12. A gentle introduction to VI

+**Note:**vi - pronounced "vee eye". comes from word visual as previous editors were line based, and only one line could be edited at a time.

+Note that by default vi compatibility mode is opened.
+To have vim opened (with improved functionality) when typing vi, below 2 ways can be followed:

++ add `vi='vim'` to .bashrc file

++ `echo "set nocp" << ~/.vimrc` command should do the work (don't ask how)

+`vi foo.txt` either will open foo.txt or if it doesn't exist will create and open

+**Note:** vi is a modal editor - it starts in `command mode` - every key is a command. to switch to insert mode we press `i` key. `ESC` will exit from insert mode.

+`:` ex command

+`:w` will save the document

+**Note:** vim documents refers to command mode as normal mode, and ex commands are called command mode.

+#### Moving the cursor around

+Similar to less. (while in command mode)

+`0` to the beginning of current line

+`^` first non-space char on current line

+`$` to the end of current line

+`w` to the beginning of next word or punctuation chars

+`W` similar to above, ignores punctuation chars

+`b` to the beginning of previous word or punctuation chars

+`B` similar to above, ignores punctuation chars

+`xG` to the xth line

+`G` to the last line

+#### Basic Editing